The Adventure of the Christmas Pudding: The Adventure of the Christmas Pudding, or The Theft of the Royal Ruby

 Colin, Michael, and Bridget are disappointed with Poirot as he does not meet their expectations of what a detective should look like.
 They hatch a plan to arrange a false murder for Poirot to detect with Bridget lying in the snow with blood as the "dead" body and footprints leading through the snow which is now falling and expected to grow heavier.
 They decide that they will put their plan into operation on Boxing Day, as Colonel Lacey would not like something of that nature to take place on Christmas Day itself.

 That night, the Christmas tree is decorated and the party retire to their rooms for the night.
 On his pillow, Poirot finds a scrawled note which reads, "DON'T EAT NONE OF THE PLUM PUDDING.
 ONE WHO WISHES YOU WELL."
 He is most puzzled.

 The next day, the party eats a huge Christmas dinner, and then the elderly and partly retired butler brings in the Christmas pudding with great ceremony.
-The diners find the usual tokens in their portions, but the Colonel is annoyed and amazed when he almost chokes on a piece of red glass in his.
+The diners find the usual tokens in their portions, but the Colonel is annoyed and amazed when he almost chokes on a large ruby in his.
 Poirot takes the object and pockets it.
 Afterwards, Poirot visits the kitchen to compliment the daily cook, Mrs Ross, on the meal and particularly the pudding.
 She confesses that two were made, one for that day and one for New Year's Day, but the one for Christmas Day was dropped and the one for six days later substituted in its place.

 That night, Poirot pretends to sleep in his bed, having avoided drinking a drugged coffee which had been handed to him by Lee-Wortley.
 A figure enters his room and conducts a fruitless search.

 The next morning, the children carry out their "murder" plan and rouse Poirot from his bed to investigate the "dead" body but the planners get a shock when Poirot confirms that Bridget is indeed dead, Sarah and Lee-Wortley having joined them in the snow.
 Poirot invites the young man to check Bridget's pulse and he confirms there is not one.